Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Social dominance pattern assignment

-We defined the close competitors strategy as having a lower position value than that produced by the downward heuristic model (\emph{i.e.} aggression focused more towards near-ranked individuals, Fig.~\ref{strategy.exs}b) and bullying as having a higher position value than the modelled data (\emph{i.e.} aggression focused more towards the bottom of the hierarchy, Fig.~\ref{strategy.exs}c).
-The undefined strategy groups had focus values lower than those expected in fully random systems.
-Real data that were fully contained within the polygon space of the close competitors, bullying, or undefined strategies were scored as ``pure'' for that strategy.
-Real data with 3 error bars falling within a single strategy were categorized as ``mostly'' close competitors, bullying, or undefined.
+We defined the close competitors social dominance pattern as having a lower position value than that produced by the downward heuristic model (\emph{i.e.} aggression concentrated on opponents ranked just below themselves, Fig.~\ref{strategy.exs}b) and bullying as having a higher position value than the modelled data (\emph{i.e.} aggression concentrated on opponents ranked far below themselves, Fig.~\ref{strategy.exs}c).
+Some groups had undefined social dominance patterns with focus values lower than those expected in fully random systems.

-We also used the downward heuristic agent-based models to determine the likely level of hierarchical structuring in the real datasets.
-We determined the extent to which focus values were affected by increasing the amount of randomly directed events in the artificial downward heuristic data.